-- 1. It consists of five faculty members, at least four of whom must be members of the Graduate Faculty. - 2.
-Four of the Dissertation Committee members must hold a primary, joint, or secondary faculty appointment in the Department of Physics and Astronomy.
-This departmental core group must include the student's research advisor (or co-advisor, see Appendix III), who serves as Committee Chair, two other members who work in the same major research area (astrophysics/cosmology, condensed matter physics, biophysics, particle physics, and physics education research) in which the dissertation research falls, and one member who works in a different major research area.
-One of the two other members working in the same major research area as the dissertation must be a theorist and the other an experimentalist; if that is not possible, then the group of three members other than the Chair must include both theoretical and experimental expertise.
-(Since the Dissertation Committee of a student in the area of physics education research cannot meet all of these conditions, the student's research advisor should first consult with the Director of Graduate Studies and/or the Department Chair regarding the membership of the departmental core group.) - 3.
-The fifth member of the Dissertation Committee must be a faculty member with science expertise whose primary appointment is in a department other than Physics and Astronomy.
-(If this member is from outside the University of Pittsburgh, the proposed individual must be approved in advance by the Department Chair and the Associate Dean for Graduate Studies.
-Typically the Assistant Dean requests a current CV and a letter from the student's research advisor explaining the reason for proposing this individual.
-This proposed individual must have publications, supervised graduate student(s), and taught graduate course(s), essentially the equivalent of our Graduate Faculty. - 4.
-In order to comply with the Graduate Program Assessment Matrix, Committee members complete an individual evaluation form at each doctoral committee meeting.
+- 1. It consists of at least four members, all four of whom must be members of the Graduate Faculty. - 2.
+Three of the Dissertation Committee members must hold a primary, joint, or secondary faculty appointment in the Department of Physics and Astronomy.
+This departmental core group must include the student's research advisor (or co-advisor, see Appendix III), who serves as Committee Chair. - 3.
+The committee must include at least one member who is a theorist and another member who is an experimentalist. - 4.
+One member of the Dissertation Committee must be a faculty member with science expertise whose primary appointment is in a department other than Physics and Astronomy.
+If this member is from outside the University of Pittsburgh, the proposed individual must be approved in advance by the Department Chair and the Associate Dean for Graduate Studies.
+Check with the Graduate Administrator if the external member is already on the approved list.
+If not, the Assistant Dean requests a current CV and a letter from the student's research advisor explaining the reason for proposing this individual.
+This proposed individual must have publications, supervised graduate student(s), and taught graduate course(s), essentially the equivalent of our Graduate Faculty. - 5.
+In order to comply with the Graduate Program Assessment Matrix, the Committee completes an evaluation form at each doctoral committee meeting.